UweKeim/example-net-core-rendered-views-ajax/README.md

 # example-net-core-rendered-views-ajax

-Example ASP.NET Core MVC 6 project that renders nested Partial Views dynamically via AJAX
+This is an example ASP.NET Core MVC 6 project that showcases:

+- Having a "View Render Service" to render Partial Views into an string.
+- Loading such a rendered Partial View from an AJAX call.
+- Nested rendered Partial View being loaded from AJAX calls.
+- Rendering HTML forms with jQuery Unobtrusive Ajax.